Can Breast Implants Cause Illness?

 Still, preventing and/or treating possible side effects of cosmetic surgery is one of the reasons it’s so important to go to a qualified plastic surgeon.

 Your surgeon should provide follow-up support after your surgery and discuss any concerns that develop throughout the lifetime of your implants.
+Read more of the Latest Update on Breast Implant Illness – Symptoms and Treatment.

 Dr Scott Turner FRACS (Plas) – Specialist Plastic Surgeon